 echo format_name(...$names); // John V. Doe

-In this case, the keys of the array elements correspond to parameter names of the format_name()
+In this case, the keys of the array elements correspond to the parameter names of the format_name()

 function.